 Wood has been used for fencing for centuries all around the world and is the most common material used for fencing today.
-Although wood fencing has a limited life and requires maintenance, it is often chosen over other materials, like vinyl and aluminum, because it is readily available at a relatively low cost.
+Although wood fence orlando has a limited life and requires maintenance, it is often chosen over other materials, like vinyl and aluminum, because it is readily available at a relatively low cost.
 Wood fence panels have a classic look and feel that can’t be replaced with other types of fencing materials.

 The Best Material to use in a Wood Fence

 Cedar can be found in a variety of wood grades.
 The inherent natural oils and acids make this type of wood extremely unattractive to many insects as well as a natural resistant to rot.
 Cedar also warps less than other softer woods used in fencing projects.
 On average, cedar is nearly half the cost of redwood and about 2 x the cost of pressure treated lumber.